hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 For easy reference new and clarifying terms are listed here

-- `ETH contracts`: Contracts lifted from Ethereum or other EVM compatible ledgers in which a maintainer does not desire to change code in porting and or explicitly wants to use precompile contracto operations such as `ECRECOVER`.
+- `ETH contracts`: Contracts lifted from Ethereum or other EVM compatible ledgers in which a maintainer does not desire to change code in porting and or explicitly wants to use precompile contract operations such as `ECRECOVER`.

 - `Hedera contracts`: Smart Contracts designed with additional logic to utilize Hedera system smart contracts.